 Day one of the biggest world-wide mobile conference Mobiconf 2016 is over.
 We are excited to share our first impressions and the overall atmosphere.
-First of all, it is a great opportunity to be a part of such a great event not just because you can learn something new, but also to spend some time with people who share the same interests.
+First of all, it is a great opportunity to be a part of such a great event not just because you can learn something new about mobile development, but also to spend some time with people who share the same interests.

 Moreover here you can network with not only developers, but also project managers, UI/UX designers and just speakers who have great experience to share with us!